 This love language expresses love with words that build up your partner.
 Verbal compliments don’t have to be complicated; the shortest and simplest praises can be the most effective.

 “You always make me laugh.”

 “I love your hair today.”

-Words mean a lot if your partner has this Love Language.
+Words mean a lot if your partner has this love language.
 Compliments and an “I love you” can go a long way.
-On the other side, negative or insulting comments can hurt your partner and it could take them longer to forgive than others.
+On the other hand, negative or insulting comments can hurt your partner and it could take them longer to forgive than others.

 2: Acts of Service

-All of these things must be done with positivity and with your partner’s ultimate happiness in mind to be considered an expression of love.
-Actions out of obligation and with a negative tone are something else entirely.
+All of these things should be done with positivity and with your partner’s ultimate happiness in mind to be considered an expression of love.
+Actions out of obligation or with a negative tone are something else entirely.

 3: Receiving Gifts